Table Of Contents

 According to the U.S. Department of Health and Human Services Children’s Bureau, 9.2% of children who were victims of abuse in 2010 were sexually assaulted.

-Research by David Finkelhor, Director of the Crimes Against Children Research Center [8], found that:
+Research by David Finkelhor, Director of the Crimes Against Children Research Center, found that [8]:

 - 1 in 5 girls and 1 in 20 boys have experienced child sexual abuse.

-- Self-reported surveys show 20% of adult women and 5-10% of adult men recall being sexually abused as children.
+- Self-reported surveys show that 20% of adult women and 5-10% of adult men recall being sexually abused as children.

 - Over their lifetime, 28% of U.S. youth aged 14 to 17 reported being sexually victimized.